rafael-santiago/macgonuts/doc/MANUAL.md

 Maybe you are still asking ``WTF "xablau" does mean??!``. ``Xablau`` is a kind of "meta-expression" that I picked from one brazilian TV show favorite of mine, called ``Larica Total``.
 A kind of tribute for the best food TV show in the Universe.
 A no-frills food TV show I would say...
-If you did not understand, relax, ``xablau`` is ``xablau`` and even, not knowing, you are from now on a ``f_cking-amazing-xablau-master``.
+If you did not understand, relax, ``xablau`` is ``xablau`` and even, not knowing, you are from now on a ``f_cking-amazing-macgonuts-xablau-master``.
 Congrats!

 [``Back``](#topics)